niksde/yourframe/README.md

 # change .env variable

-If you deploy your own backend using 'sls deploy' then change the api endpoint url in .env with url sls provides
+If you deploy your own backend using 'sls deploy -v' then change the api endpoint url in .env with url sls provides

 ```
 REACT_APP_API_URL=<api endpoint url>